waimea-jmblack/200DTD-coding-project/testing.md

 The game has the following features and/or rules:

-- Score/ You have to get 20 (maybe 30 score to win)
+- Explores, (you start with 10 and have to get 15)
 - Random tasks, (Easy or Hard)
-- GAME FEATURE / RULE
-- GAME FEATURE / RULE
+- Gold, you start with none and have to get 100 to win (plus 15 explorers)

 ---